onflow/flow/flips/20220715-cadence-purity-analysis.md

 ### Drawbacks

-This adds additional complexity to the langauge; users will need to think about the purity of their functions and how they interact with each other in order to use the new `view` annotations.
-However, these annotations are unlikely to be frequently required; they will only be necessary for functions that are called from conditions (and functions called by those functions).
-Users will not need to interact with this system most of the time.
+The proposed feature adds additional complexity to the language; users will need to think about the side-effects of their functions and how they interact with each other in order  to use the new `view` annotation.
+However, this annotation is unlikely to be frequently required; it will only be necessary for functions that are called from conditions (and functions called by those functions).
+Users will not need to interact with this language feature most of the time.

 ### Alternatives Considered